digital-blueprint/toolkit/packages/auth/README.md

 - `auth.token`: Keycloak token to send with your requests
 - `auth.user-full-name`: Full name of the user
 - `auth.person-id`: Person identifier of the user
-- `auth.person`: Person json object of the user (optional, enable by setting the `load-person` attribute)
+- `auth.person`: Person json object of the user

 ## Login Button